 The Group has opened discussions with the major cities in France in order to build coordinated and synchronised action plans.

-Eight cities have already committed themselves to working together with La Poste and have adopted an action plan
+Several cities have already committed themselves to working together with La Poste and have adopted an action plan

-Le Groupe La Poste encourages the sharing of expertise in order to develop new responses to the environmental and operational challenges of urban logistics.
+Le groupe La Poste encourages the sharing of expertise in order to develop new responses to the environmental and operational challenges of urban logistics.

 La Poste is working with industry professionals, public authorities, researchers, etc. to develop new solutions aimed at reducing traffic congestion and decarbonising cities.